EQS-DD: Linde plc english

 |Acquisition of RSUs

-The acquisition of 2.505 RSUs of Linde plc as a result of automatic dividend reinvestment pursuant to an outstanding RSU grant.
+The acquisition of 823.15 RSUs of Linde plc as a result of automatic dividend reinvestment pursuant to certain outstanding RSU grants that have vested but whose payout has been deferred.

 |c)